Fibershed Learning Center

 - Serves key hands-on textile education opportunities for the public.
 (Scroll down for a list of workshops and links to register.)

-- Supports a demonstration farm for growing materials and showcasing how earth pigments can be grown and processed, along with food and medicine
+- Supports a demonstration garden for growing materials and showcasing how earth pigments can be grown and processed, along with food and medicine

 - Hosts public presentations and intentionally designed gatherings that focus on bringing people together to learn and discuss the greatest and most concerning issues of our time